 If you have live plants in your aquarium, these fish will love feasting on algae and plant matter, too.

 Little Comet Goldfish are quite hardy fish that stay healthy easily—in the right conditions, of course.

-It is not an easy feat to accomplish—breeding the Comet Goldfish in a tank setting.
+Breeding the Comet Goldfish in a tank setting is not an easy feat to accomplish.
 You have to have extremely specific environmental factors for successful hatching.
 Breeding these goldfish are much more likely to be successful in ponds where nature takes its course.